cassidycodes/cassidy.codes/content/blog/2019-09-28-rspec-shared-examples-contexts.md

 ---

-When I first learned testing in Rails, I learned [RSpec](http://rspec.info/), but then In my last job I wrote most of my tests in [minitest](https://github.com/seattlerb/minitest).
+When I first learned testing in Rails, I learned [RSpec](http://rspec.info/), but then in my last job, I wrote most of my tests in [minitest](https://github.com/seattlerb/minitest).
 I enjoyed the challenge of learning a new test framework and found the tests super fast!

 But recently, I've been working on a project in RSpec again and I have a renewed appreciation for it!
-In this post I'm going to talk about how to define and use shared examples and shared contexts in RSpec.
+In this post, I'm going to talk about how to define and use shared examples and shared contexts in RSpec.

 I'm going to start with shared examples here because shared contexts are very similar in how you set them up.